Gwyn Jenkins: Early life and education

 Jenkins was educated at Malmesbury School.
-He graduated from the Military College Shrivenham in 2004, where he completed a master's degree in Defence Studies.

 Military career

+Early career

 Jenkins was commissioned into the Royal Marines in 1990.
 He spent time as a junior officer in the Commando Logistics Regiment and on operations in Northern Ireland with 42 Commando.

+In 2004, he graduated from the Military College Shrivenham, where he completed a master's degree in Defence Studies.

+He became commanding officer of the Special Boat Service in 2009.